ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.x/datagen/lang.md

 }
 ```

-> Note: Forge provides unicode translation support so characters can be entered as they appear.
+> Note: Forge provides unicode translation support so characters can be entered as is instead of their escape code.

 From there, we can create a loop of some kind and add a provider for each locale code we would like to support.
 In my case, I will use a stream to do this for me.
 However, any method will work.